Specialist Clinical Psychologist, The London Centre Founder BSc (hons), DClinPsy

 Nici believes in offering evidence-based treatments as well as respecting a person’s right to an individually tailored therapeutic approach.
 To enable this, she draws on other therapeutic models, such as acceptance and commitment, compassion focused and dialectical behaviour therapy.
 It is important to Nici to build a trusting and respectful therapeutic relationship to safely explore and understand the presenting difficulties and ultimately empower the person to make the desired changes in their life.

-Psychological Therapist, BA (Hons), MSc, DPsych (tbc)
+Counselling Psychologist, BA (Hons), MSc, DPsych (tbc)

 Joanna completed her doctoral training in Counselling Psychology at City, University of London, in 2016.
 During this time, she spent two years on specialist placement with the Maudsley Hospital Eating Disorders Service.
 Currently, Joanna works at the Vincent Square Eating Disorder Service, delivering evidence-based psychological therapies in both an inpatient and outpatient setting.
 She has completed training in the Maudsley Model of Treatment for Adults with Anorexia Nervosa (MANTRA), as well as having extensive experience of Cognitive Behavioural Therapy (CBT) and Cognitive Analytic Therapy (CAT) for the treatment of a wide range of eating disorders.
 In addition to her clinical work, Joanna has carried out research into Orthorexia Nervosa and the role of identity in eating disorders.